-Now, if you have been following this blog for awhile, you know that I love my slow cooker!
-I mean, who doesn’t love throwing everything into a slow cooker, turning it on and letting it create wonderful smells in the house as dinner cooks throughout the day?
+Now, if you have been following this blog for a while, you know that I love my slow cooker!
+I mean, who doesn’t love throwing everything into a slow cooker, turning it on, and letting it create wonderful smells in the house as dinner cooks throughout the day?

 So I began looking at different freezer recipes to see what others were doing…..then took a look at some of the recipes already on the site (or on my list to fix in the future) to see which ones could be converted for easy freezer meals.
-And I was particularly interested in slow cooker meals, since we are moving into the warm months of the year here in South Carolina and I am not going to want to use my oven.
+And I was particularly interested in slow cooker meals since we are moving into the warm months of the year here in South Carolina and I am not going to want to use my oven.

 pulled out ten different slow cooker recipes.
-Some of the recipe are already here on this site, and some aren’t….yet.
+Some of the recipes are already here on this site, and some aren’t….yet.
 All of these meals were pretty easy to fix.
 I did have to brown some ground beef.
 But I was able to brown enough for several different meals, which saved time.
-I did blanch the potatoes that I needed for a couple of dishes, so that they wouldn’t turn brown.
+I did blanch the potatoes that I needed for a couple of dishes so that they wouldn’t turn brown.
 And I chopped and chopped…..and chopped.
 Onions, green peppers, mushrooms, garlic, carrots, celery.
 I spent a good deal of time chopping.

 So how was it?
 The meal I made was yummy!
-I did a potato ham chowder that was hearty, satisfying and really good!
+I did a potato ham chowder that was hearty, satisfying, and really good!
 And it was super easy to fix dinner.
-I simply grabbed the bag from the freezer, added some bone broth and heavy cream, turned the slow cooker on and let it cook.
+I simply grabbed the bag from the freezer, added some bone broth and heavy cream, turned the slow cooker on, and let it cook.

 And one other benefit that I didn’t even think about until I was cleaning up after dinner was that I didn’t have to wash so many dishes….so it saved me quite a bit of time during cleanup after dinner too!

 I definitely will be doing more freezer cooking.
 During the warm seasons, I will be primarily doing slow cooker meals.
-And then in the fall when the temperatures cool, I will add some good oven ready casseroles and dishes too!
+And then in the fall when the temperatures cool, I will add some good oven-ready casseroles and dishes too!

 Have you tried freezer cooking?